Real estate SEO: a basic guide for teams and brokerages

 Schema that’s worth it

-Technical SEO isn’t glamorous, but it’s the difference between “we tried SEO” and “SEO works for us.”
+Technical SEO isn’t glamorous, but it’s the difference between “we tried SEO” and “SEO is working great for us.”

 Indexation and crawlability

-• Are you generating lots of low-value URLs (filters, parameters, duplicate IDX pages)?
+- Are you generating lots of low-value URLs from filters, parameters, or duplicate IDX pages

 Speed is part of page experience, and it affects both rankings and conversions.
 Even small improvements help, especially on mobile.